Fall is the right time to review your finances and budget before the winter holidays.

 The Fair Credit Reporting Act (FCRA) requires each of the nationwide consumer reporting companies – Equifax, Experian, and TransUnion – to provide a free copy of your credit report, at your request, once every 12 months.
 Visit annualcreditreport.com to request yours immediately.
 Knowing your credit score will be a valuable asset for any future large purchases or employment opportunities that you may want to pursue in the New Year.

-- Pay off debts.
 Don’t put off your debt any longer.
-If your debt is becoming a burden, enroll in a debt counseling agency to get help.
+If your debt is becoming a burden, contact a credit counseling agency to get help.
 Certified financial counselors can offer advice that can lower your payments by consolidating your debt, enabling you to become debt-free faster and easier.

-- Identify your goals.
 You will be more encouraged to save money if you have a goal in mind.
 A trip to Hawaii or a cruise in the Bahamas can serve as an incentive to putting away savings.
-Buying a newer car in full can also be a great aspiration as there is no need for financing or any associated interest.
+Buying a newer car cash-only can also be a great aspiration, as there is no need for financing or any associated interest.

 Protect your assets.

 Look over insurance plans and see if any policies have changed.
 Review your homeowner’s or renter’s insurance to make sure your home is well-protected.
 Don’t forget about auto insurance and health insurance.
 Also, do a quick check-up on the warranties associated with expensive electronics to determine whether purchasing a newer model is better than extending the warranty.